- Public Works

 - After your Generator Certification has been reviewed, the SBWP will contact your business to schedule an appointment.
 Appointments are made one week in advance.
 A detailed inventory of your hazardous waste is required, along with any associated SDS's pertaining to your hazardous waste.

-If you do not qualify for the SBWP, HPC staff will help give you some options for disposal of your hazardous waste.
+If you do not qualify for the SBWP, HPC staff will give you other options for disposal of your hazardous waste.